svuki/svuki.github.io/README.md

 # GOF

 An implementation of The Game of Life.
-To play with it, open canvas.html in your favorite web browser.
+You can see a live version at https://svuki.github.io.